-Dr. Mona Minton is the General Manager of Programs/Clinics/Community Affairs at The Neighborhood House Association located in San Diego, CA. She an extensive background working with children, adolescence, adults and older adults struggling with chemical dependency, homelessness, life skills and mental health disorders.
+Dr. Mona Minton is the General Manager of Programs and Clinics at The Neighborhood House Association located in San Diego, CA. She an extensive background working with children, adolescents, adults and older Americans struggling with chemical dependency, homelessness, life skills, and mental health disorders.

-Dr. Minton speaks and understands multiple languages (English, Spanish, Hindi and Gujarati) and currently serves on 6 committees throughout the East/Central San Diego and North County regions, lending her expertise to address a variety of socio-economic, gender and cultural issues.
-While working for other organizations such as Circle of Friends, Department of Family Services, North County Serenity House, Mental Health Systems, Donavan State Prison, and San Diego County Jails, Dr. Minton has made significant contributions in women and men’s prevention, intervention, treatment and recovery programs.
+Dr. Minton speaks and understands multiple languages (English, Spanish, Hindi and Gujarati) and currently serves on six committees throughout the East/Central San Diego and North County regions, lending her expertise to address a variety of socio-economic, gender and cultural issues.
+While working for other organizations such as Circle of Friends, Department of Family Services, North County Serenity House, mental health clinics and psychiatric units, state prisons, and San Diego County jails, Dr. Minton has made significant contributions in women and men’s prevention, intervention, treatment and recovery programs.

 Born and raised in India until age 8, she is passionate about improving the quality of life for women, children and families.
 Her multi-cultural background enables her to view treatment options from varying perspectives that address socio-economic, gender inequality, and stereotypes common to women of color.

-Dr. Minton has experience working with the judicial system as an advocate for children, battered men, women and senior citizens.
-She worked with the Child Protective Custody Department of Family Services of Las Vegas for five years and has four years of experience working at the High Desert State Prison in Las Vegas.
-She has also worked with San Diego County jails, and over 16 years working in the behavioral health field.
+Dr. Minton has experience working with the judicial system as an advocate for children, battered men, women, and older Americans.
+She worked with the Child Protective Custody Department of Family Services of Las Vegas for five years, has four years of experience working with state prisons, over eight years working with San Diego County jails, and over 16 years working in the behavioral health field.
 Additionally, Dr. Minton has over 12 years working with the financial development of non-profit and for-profit agencies, grant writing, and management experience.
-She feels all of her experience has broadened her understanding of individual’s issues as it relates to incarceration, reentry, recidivism and post re-entry linkages.
+She feels all of her experience has broadened her understanding of individuals’ issues as it relates to homelessness, mental health disorders, incarceration, reentry, recidivism, trauma, and community resources and linkages.

-After being inspired by her own personal experiences of drug use, being in and out of court systems, family relationships, trauma and being a cancer survivor, Dr. Minton remains dedicated to men and women’s wellness, family advocacy and sharing her expertise with those in need.
+After being inspired by her own personal experiences of drug use, 13 years in recovery, having lived experience with the court systems, family relationships, trauma, and being a cancer survivor, Dr. Minton remains dedicated to men and women’s wellness, family advocacy, and sharing her expertise with those in need.